1986 Asian Games: Venues

+The Games

 Boycotting countries

-Communist states North Korea, Mongolia, Vietnam, Laos, Cambodia, Afghanistan, and South Yemen, as well as Burma, Syria, and Brunei all boycotted the Games for political reasons and conditions.
-However, the People's Republic of China, which was set to host the next games in Beijing, competed, and ultimately finished at the top of the medal table.
+Communist states Mongolia, Vietnam, Laos, Cambodia, Afghanistan, and South Yemen, as well as Burma, Syrian Arab Republic and Brunei Darussalam boycotted the Games in support of the North Korea failed proposal to host some events during the 1988 Summer Olympics.
+The only participating country from the Eastern Bloc, the People's Republic of China, which was set to host the next games in Beijing, did participate and sent a high profile delegation, and ultimately finished at the top of the medal table.
 Two years later, all except North Korea participated at the 1988 Summer Olympics, although Brunei sent only one official and no athletes.